IMAGINARY9/i18nsmith/ARCHITECTURE.md

 1.  **Initialization (`i18nsmith init`)**:
     - A user runs the `init` command.
-    - The `@i18nsmith/cli` package prompts the user for basic settings (source language, file paths, etc.).
+    - The `@i18nsmith/cli` package prompts the user for basic settings (source language, file paths, adapter, etc.).
-    - An `i18n.config.json` file is generated in the user's project root.
+    - A versioned `i18n.config.json` file (currently `version: 1`) is generated in the user's project root.

 2.  **Extraction & Transformation (`i18nsmith run`)**:
     - The user runs the main command.